prakamya-mishra/prakamya-mishra.github.io/_posts/2021-05-15-Independent-Reseach.md

 ![PAKDD2021paper]({{ '/assets/Blog/types_of_scientific_paper.png'| relative_url }})
 {: style="width: 50%; border-radius: 10px;" class="center"}
-<div align="center">Fig. 9: Sometimes papers with highly complicated titles are the easiest to understand somtimes papers with stupid titles are the toughest.</div><br><br>
+<div align="center">Fig. 9: Sometimes papers with highly complicated titles are the easiest to understand, and somtimes papers with stupid titles are the toughest.</div><br><br>

 1. Usually, early undergrads are scared of doing research, and they think it is some “hi-fi” stuff that requires a lot of prerequisite knowledge.
 Let me break it to you, it is not entirely true.
 Of Course, it requires you to have some basics, but that is enough for you to start.
 One can read about things as and when they are required.
 For example, in the case of machine learning, If you are sound with the basics of python programming, linear algebra, and probability & statistics, then you are good to go.
 Even if the research idea you decided to work on requires you to know about something that you are unfamiliar with, then also don’t get scared and quit the project.
 You can easily grasp the required knowledge in a matter of months, and to do this I would advise you to read different papers and blogs about it.
 Reading papers might be daunting at first but, in my experience that is the best thing you can do to increase the quality of your research.
 Reading papers not only help you in gaining knowledge about the concepts involved, but also helps you to get familiar with the jargon, the style of writing a scientific paper, and the steps of conducting your experiments.